vlesierse/algotrading-workshop/README.md

 ### Step 1.1: Create Git Repository for Notebook Instance

-1. Navigate to Amazon SageMaker [in the console](https://console.aws.amazon.com/sagemaker) and Select Notebook / Git Repository and Click **Add repository**.
+1. Navigate to Amazon SageMaker [in the console](https://console.aws.amazon.com/sagemaker) and Select Notebook / Notebook / Git Repositories and Click **Add repository**.
 1. Select GitHub/Other Git-based repo and create a new repository.
-1. Set 'Amazon SageMaker repository name' to **algotrading-workshop**, Set 'Git Repository URL' to https://github.com/osteffmann/algotrading-workshop.
+1. Set 'Amazon SageMaker repository name' to **algotrading-workshop**, Set 'Git Repository URL' to https://github.com/osteffmann/algotrading-workshop
 1. Select to use No Secret.
 1. Click **Add repository**.